 Durability

 One of my concerns about getting a folding phone was its durability.
 In my time with it, it has withstood the rigors of daily life.
-Unlike previous generations, the hinge looks robust, and the device folds flat, which left a small gap between the two screens.
+Unlike previous generations, the hinge looks robust, and the device folds flat, which leaves a small gap between the two screens.

 The phone has an IP48 rating, which means it should be resistant to water and dust, for the first time.